The 45 Best Historical Romance Novels That Will Steal Your Heart

 By Lisa Kleypas

-In Victorian London, the savagely ambitious Rhys Winterborne always get what he wants—and he wants the timid Lady Helen Ravenel more than anything.
+In Victorian London, the savagely ambitious Rhys Winterborne always gets what he wants—and he wants the timid Lady Helen Ravenel more than anything.
 Lisa Kleypas' novel chronicles all of Rhys' ploys to win her over.
-But though Helen has had a humble upbringing and little contact with London society, she has a very big secret...
+However, despite having a humble upbringing and limited contact with London society, she has a very big secret…

 best historical romance novels